Arch-suzuki-MB/streamlit-website-for-videos-analysis/README.md

 # streamlitWeb
-hello the web is the final application
+hello the web.py is the final application